oVirt/ovirt-site/source/feature/multiplemonitors.html.md

 ### Summary

-Ability to channel Spice display up to 4 different PCI channels
+Ability to channel Spice display protocol up to 4 different PCI channels in a single VM

 ### Owner